tannerbyers/marketing-site-for-ai-email-template-generator/content/english/about/_index.md

 I’ve built this micro-saas to solve one challenge:

-Make Creating responsive, high-quality email templates effortless.
+Creating high-quality email templates is hard.

-Bassoon AI is designed to save you time by simplifying the email template creation process by using an AI agent to generate and update email html and css templates.
-These can be used in popular email marketing platforms.
+Bassoon AI is simplifies the email template creation process by using an AI agent to generate and update email html and css templates based on email design best practices.
+These can be used in popular email marketing platforms like Mailchimp, Sendgrid, and others.